Enforcement Patrol

 On foot, by bike, car or boat

-Security patrols may be performed on foot, by bike, or in a distinctly marked vehicle, or in a distinctly marked vessel.
-Patrol frequency is reported monthly in the Keys Breeze.
+Enforcement patrols may be performed on foot, by bike, or in a distinctly marked vehicle or vessel.

 Foot patrols mostly occur in the Coves, Lighthouse Shores, and the Pavilion Beach.
 Our goal is usually to complete two (2) vehicle patrols of the Tahoe Keys’ property streets per shift, although as issues, investigations and assignments arise these patrols are adjusted.
 Boat patrols are for a presence in the West Channel lagoons, and the East Channel/Coves for overall safety and enforcing the “no wake” and excessive noise requirements.